bast/download-web-outlook/README.md

 - The script will write a file `email-archive/archived_emails.txt` holding IDs of all downloaded emails.
 This way I can easily check which emails I have already downloaded and which ones I still need to download.
-This means you can restart the script many times and it will continue where it left off.
+This means you can restart the script many times and it will continue where it left off and not download messages that are already listed in `archived_emails.txt`.

 ## Installation